metagriffin/indexeddb-js/README.md

 jsindexeddb
 ===========

-Welcome to the `jsindexeddb` javascript/node-js module: it is a pure-javascript implementation of the Indexed Database API (aka indexedDB).
+Welcome to the `jsindexeddb` javascript/node-js module: a pure-javascript stop-gap implementation of the IndexedDB (aka.
+Indexed Database) API.
+Being "stop-gap", it currently does not implement all IndexedDB API features and can only use [sqlite3](https://npmjs.org/package/sqlite3) as a data storage back-end.

 Just To Be Clear
 ================